We celebrated the 20th anniversary of continuous human presence in the International Space Station (ISS) last November. What a huge milestone it is!

 Motorised tracking

-Motorised tracking uses a high-precision mount to do most of the tracking for us.
-It is a very cool way to photograph the Space Station, larger scopes can be used and the results are clearly staggering.
+There is also another method, the so called motorised tracking.
+As the name suggests instead of manually moving our scope, a clever and high precision mount does most of the tracking for us.
+It is a very cool way to photograph the ISS, larger scopes can be used and the results are clearly staggering.
 The downside is the financials, a capable mount and a large telescope can cost a leg and an arm.

-Almost unbelievable details of the Space Station– Credit: Michael Tzukran
+Almost unbelievable details of the ISS – Credit: Michael Tzukran

 Michael Tzukran, one of the prominent figures in this field describes the method: